GlareDB/glaredb.github.io/cloud/managing-users.md

 Users and organizations are the two major concepts of resource ownership in GlareDB.
-At a high level, organizations have ownership of individual GlareDB deployments, and user access to deployments is determined by their membership in organizations.
+At a high level, organizations have ownership of individual GlareDB deployments, and users' access to deployments is determined by their membership in organizations.

 ## Switching Organizations